-The Company owns one-third of Pancontinental Namibia, which holds a 30% participating interest in PEL 37 offshore the Republic of Namibia.
-PEL 37 is operated by Tullow Oil plc, which holds 35%, with partners ONGC Videsh and Paragon Oil and Gas, holding 30% and 5%, respectively.
-The joint venture partnership for PEL 37 plans to spud the Cormorant-1 well on September 1, 2018.
+Pancontinental Namibia, an entity held 33% by Africa Energy, holds a 30% participating interest in PEL 37 offshore the Republic of Namibia, resulting in Africa Energy holding an effective 10% interest in PEL 37.
+The license is operated by Tullow Namibia Limited, which holds 35% with partners ONGC Videsh and Paragon Oil and Gas holding 30% and 5%, respectively.

 PEL 37 covers an area of 17,295 square kilometers of the northern Namibian offshore region located about 420 kilometers south of the Angolan/Namibian border.
-Water depths over PEL 37 range from 400 meters to 1500 meters and over the main prospective area where the Cormorant and other prospects (Albatross, Seagull and Gannet) have been delineated, range from 400 meters to 600 meters.
+Water depths over PEL 37 range from 400 meters to 1,500 meters and over the main prospective area where the Cormorant-1 well was drilled and other prospects (Albatross, Seagull and Gannet) have been delineated, range from 400 meters to 600 meters.